LeHuman/MCAutoServer/README.md

 # MC AUTO SERVER

-Smushed some shell code together into some scripts that automates the creation and updating a MC server
+Smushed some shell code into some scripts that automate the creation and updating of a MC server

 Making use of the curse API it should be able to keeps compatible mods up to date with the MC server version